MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

     cscript slmgr.vbs /dlv 98EBFE73-2084-4C97-932C-C0CD1643BEA7

     The following is an example of the output.
-The line that says: " `License Status: Licensed`" indicates that your KMS host computer is successfully activated.
+The line that says: "License Status: Licensed" indicates that your KMS host computer is successfully activated.

   ```
   Name: Office 16, OfficeKMSHostVL_KMS_Host edition